 Alzheimer’s disease is a growing public health crisis in South Dakota.
-The impact of Alzheimer’s will continue to rise and the numbers in South Dakota are escalating.
+The impact of Alzheimer’s is projected to rise, and the most recent data show:

-- 38,000 family caregivers bear the burden of the disease in South Dakota.
+- 26,000 family caregivers bear the burden of the disease in South Dakota.

-- 43 million hours of unpaid care provided by Alzheimer’s caregivers.
+- 34 million hours of unpaid care provided by Alzheimer’s caregivers.

-- $544 million is the value of the unpaid care.
+- $709 million is the value of the unpaid care.

-- $167 million is the cost of Alzheimer’s to the state Medicaid program.
+- $182 million is the cost of Alzheimer’s to the state Medicaid program.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.